andrealommen/PHY309/lectures/firstexam.md

 You may use Mathematica if you wish but you must follow the rules for making it readable.

-Please write your answers on paper, staple them with the problems in order 1 to 4, put the last 4 digits of your SID and place the completed exam in the lock box by my office L108 in the KINSC..
+Please write your answers on paper (or print them), staple them with the problems in order 1 to 4, put the last 4 digits of your SID on your paper (**not your name**) and place the completed exam in the lock box by my office L108 in the KINSC..

 There are 4 problems.